arnavb/langdev-rs/pc/README.md

 ## TODO:
 - [ ] Improve error messages
-- [ ] (maybe) Instead of using bare callbacks, switch to a trait based system, which should also allow easier composition of the combinators.
+- [x] (maybe) Instead of using bare callbacks, switch to a trait based system, which should also allow easier composition of the combinators.

+## Examples
+* `json.rs` -> A very basic, untested, JSON AST parser.
+Seems to work well on small examples.

 ## Resources used: